ashin29/Summer_school/README.md

   * **Code Comments:** Commenting the code to explain the logic and architecture will make it easier for others to understand and contribute.
   * **Adding More Prompts:** Expanding the range of prompts to cover a wider variety of user needs.
   * **Natural Language Processing (NLP) Integration:** Enhancing the chatbot with more advanced NLP capabilities to understand and respond to a broader range of user inputs.

-If you are the owner of this repository, we encourage you to expand on this README to provide more specific details about your project\!